Flyers' Cole Bardreau: Locks in two-year contract

 Bardreau secured a two-year, two-way deal with Philadelphia on Saturday.

-Bardeau logged 72 games with AHL Lehigh Valley last season in which he recorded nine goals and 15 helpers -- along with 85 PIM.
+Bardeau logged 72 games with AHL Lehigh Valley last season in which he recorded nine goals and 15 helpers along with 85 PIM.
 While those might be decent enough numbers for a minor-league player, the winger will need to perform significantly better if he hopes to earn a call-up during the upcoming campaign.
-The Cornell University product figures to spend the bulk of the year with the Phantoms, so fantasy owners should probably look elsewhere for late-round pickups.
+The Cornell University product figures to spend the bulk of the year with the Phantoms.

 More News